ggonnella/textformats/README.md

 TextFormats library.
 This is addressed to the library software developer, not to the library user.

+## Validating a specification

+Using `tf_spec info -s <SPECFILE>` the list of datatypes of a (valid) specification are output.
+An error will be output if the specification is invalid.

+A further tool to validate the syntax of a YAML or JSON specification, which can be sometimes useful to find specification errors, is `tf_cerberus.py`, based on the Python library `cerberus` (which is required in order to use this tool).
+The script has some limitations: it is not always guaranteed that a validated specification is indeed valid (e.g. circular or invalid references are not found).

 ## Generating a specification

-An interactive script `genspec.py` is provided under `scripts`.
+An interactive script `tf_genspec.py` is provided under `scripts`.
 It can be used to generate a TextFormats specification in YAML file.
 The script has some limitations: it is not always guaranteed that the generated specification is correct (e.g. the user can create circular or invalid references).

 Thus the resulting output file should be tested, e.g. generating examples